Whistle (Flo Rida song): Background and composition

 DJ Frank E (pictured) was one of the co-writers and co-producers of "Whistle".

 "Whistle" was written by Flo Rida, David Glass, Marcus Killian, DJ Frank E, Breyan Isaac, and Antonio Mobley while production was handled by DJ Frank E and Glass.
 The song premiered online in April 2012.
 During an interview with Billboard magazine, Flo Rida described the song as "the biggest record I've done yet".
 Later, during an interview with MTV News, Flo Rida revealed that the lyrics of the song are sung in a metaphorical way, saying that it had sexually suggestive lyrics.
 He noted, "Well, put your own swing on it, but for the most part I keep it clean, but if you listen to it, you can take it another way as well".
 When asked how does he know where to draw the line between sexually suggestive and downright dirty lyrics, he acknowledged that when he's in the studio, "I have my boys in there and they'll tell me and give me their suggestions and what they think.....
 If it's too much I'll go back."

 "Whistle" is an electropop song written in the key of A minor, with a tempo of 104 beats per minute, instrumentally complete with a guitar and a whistling melody.
-The guitar riff has been noted for its similarity to the final track on the Silent Hill 2 OST, "Promise", by Akira Yamaoka.
 It opens with a whistle heard in the background.
 Robbie Daw of the website Idolator, Kevin Rutherford of Billboard magazine and Katherine St Asaph noted that the use of whistling throughout the song was very similar to Maroon 5's and Christina Aguilera's 2011 song "Moves like Jagger".
 Rutherford further compared it with OneRepublic's 2010 song "Good Life".